 What is a Certificate of Deposit?

 A Certificate of Deposit (CD) is a savings certificate entitling the bearer to receive interest.
-A CD bears a maturity date, a specified fixed interest rate and can be issued in any denomination.
+A CD bears a maturity date with a specified fixed interest rate.
 When you open a CD, your money is on deposit for a specific time period.
 For agreeing to keep it on deposit for a specified time period, you earn more than you would in a regular savings account.
 If you cash it in before its maturity date, you pay a penalty.

 - What interest rate do you pay on a Certificate of Deposit?